-The Citizens Statewide Lake Assessment Program (CSLAP) is a volunteer lake monitoring program conducted by the NYS Department of Environmental Conservation and the NYS Federation of Lake Associations.
+The Citizens Statewide Lake Assessment Program (CSLAP) is a volunteer lake monitoring program conducted by the NYS Department of Environmental Conservation (NYSDEC) and the NYS Federation of Lake Associations (FOLA).
 Founded in 1986 with 25 pilot lakes, the program now involves more than 125 lakes, ponds, and reservoirs and 1000 volunteers from eastern Long Island to the Northern Adirondacks to the western-most lake in New York, including several Finger Lakes, Lake Ontario, and lakes with state parks.
-In this program, lay volunteers trained by the NYSDEC collect water samples, observations, and perception data every other week in a fifteen-week interval between May and October.
-Water samples are analyzed by the NYS Department of Health.
-Analytical results are interpreted by the NYSDEC and utilized for a variety of purposes by the State of New York, local governments, researchers, and, most importantly, participating lake associations.
-This report summarizes the 2000 sampling results for Eagle Lake.
+In this program, lay volunteers trained by the NYSDEC and FOLA collect water samples, observations, and perception data every other week in a fifteen-week interval between May and October.
+Water samples are analyzed by the NYSDEC and FOLA, and utilized for a variety of purposes by the State of New York, local governments, researchers, and, most importantly, participating lake associations.
+This report summarizes the 2001 sampling results for Eagle Lake.

-Eagle Lake is a 422 acre, class B lake found in the Towns of Ticonderoga and Crown Point in Essex County, in the southeastern Adirondack region of New York State.
-It was sampled as part of CSLAP for the first time in 2000.
-The following volunteers have participated in CSLAP, and deserve most of the credit for the success of this program at Eagle Lake: Paul and Mary-Lloyd Burroughs and Rolf Tiedemann.
+Eagle Lake is a 422 acre, class B lake found in the Town of Ticonderoga in Essex County, within the Eastern Adirondack region of New York State.
+Eagle Lake has been sampled as part of CSLAP since 2000.
+The following volunteers have participated in CSLAP, and deserve most of the credit for the success of this program at Eagle Lake: Paul and Mary Lloyd Burroughs.